Finding Gold in Wangaratta

 Afterwards make sure you head to the McEvoy Tavern, the smallest pub in Victoria, for a drink, that’s where the real gold’s at!

 First things first, to go gold panning you need to purchase a Victorian miner’s right.
-You can get these online or at the Wangaratta Visitor Information Centre.
+You can get these online.

 What to Look For

 It’s not just gold out there!

 You can buy all your gold panning gear in Wangaratta

 How To Get There